Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Debiased parametric bootstrap via indirect inference

-\begin{restatable}[]{cor}{indirectinfvalidcor} Under the assumptions in Theorem \ref{thm:indirect_inf_valid_est}, the corresponding PB CIs are asymptotically consistent.
-If we further assume that $\inf_{\theta^*\in\Theta_0}|\tau(\theta^*) - \tau(\theta_1)| > 0$ for all $\theta_1\in\Theta_1$, the corresponding PB HTs are also asymptotically consistent. \end{restatable}
+\begin{restatable}[]{corollary}{indirectinfvalidcor} Under the assumptions in Theorem \ref{thm:indirect_inf_valid_est}, the corresponding PB confidence sets are asymptotically consistent.
+If we further assume that $\inf_{\theta^*\in\Theta_0}\|\tau(\theta^*) - \tau(\theta_1)\|_p > 0$ for all $\theta_1\in\Theta_1$, the corresponding PB HTs are also asymptotically consistent. \end{restatable}

-\begin{remark} If there exists a value $\theta$ such that $s-\frac{1}{R} \sum_{r=1}^R s^r(\theta) = 0$, our asymptotic distribution is consistent with the results by \citet[Theorem 4]{zhang2022flexible} for the JINI estimator.
-Note that \citet{guerrier2019simulation} considered JINI with an additional assumption (Assumption 3) corresponding to the special case of $B^*=I$ in our analysis.
-In general, our asymptotic distribution aligns with the optimality results by \citet{jiang2004indirect} for the adjusted estimator, while our estimator is data-driven without requirement of the knowledge of $b(\theta)$ and $\Sigma(\theta)$.
-For statistical inference, \citet{jiang2004indirect}, \citet{guerrier2019simulation}, and \citet{zhang2022flexible} used the asymptotic normality of their estimators, while we use PB with our estimators to build CIs and conduct HTs. \end{remark}
+\begin{remark} If there exists $\theta$ such that $s-\frac{1}{R} \sum_{r=1}^R s^r(\theta) = 0$, our asymptotic distribution is consistent with the results by \citet[Theorem 4]{zhang2022flexible} for the JINI estimator.
+Our asymptotic distribution aligns with the optimality results by \citet{jiang2004indirect} for the adjusted estimator, while our estimator is data-driven without requirement of the knowledge of $\Sigma(\theta)$ or access to an estimator of this matrix.
+For statistical inference, \citet{jiang2004indirect}, \citet{guerrier2019simulation}, and \citet{zhang2022flexible} used the asymptotic normality of their estimators, while we use PB to build confidence sets and conduct HTs. \end{remark}